CLRX/CLRX-mirror/doc/ClrxAsmSyntax.md

 Pseudo-operations begins from `.` character.
 Symbol assignment is in following form:
 `symbolName=expression`.

-If line is too long, it can be splitted into small parts by using `\` at end of line, likewise as in C/C++ language.
+If line is too long, it can be splitted into smaller parts by using `\` at end of line, likewise as in C/C++ language.

 Statement can be separated in single line by semicolon `;`.
 Like that: